Updated July 2023

 Overview of ChatGPT as a code assist tool

 ChatGPT, short for Chat Generative Pre-trained Transformer, is a browser-based chatbot that excels at mimicking human speech.
-It works a bit like a search engine—but rather than producing a list of search results in response to a query, it generates an original and coherently worded (though often factually incorrect) answer.
+It works a bit like a search engine—but rather than producing a list of search results in response to a query, it generates an original and coherently worded (though sometimes factually incorrect) answer.

 If prompted, it can also generate and improve code in a number of popular coding languages, including Python, JavaScript, and C++.
 Researchers recently tested its skill as a debugger, and found ChatGPT to be on par with or even beat out other automated code repair tools.